Try Tenable.io Vulnerability Management

 - If a customer is using Tenable SecurityCenter®, their scan data is not stored in the cloud, even if they are using Tenable.io to scan part of their entire infrastructure.

 - Nessus Agent scan data is stored in Tenable.io when customers run scans from Tenable.io.If customers are running agent scans with Nessus Manager, that data will not be stored in Tenable.io, regardless of where the agents are deployed.

-Can a customer force data to remain in a specific location/country, even in a failover situation?
+Can a customer force data to remain in a specific location/country?

 How is customer data protected within Tenable.io?

 Tenable applies multiple security measures to deliver Tenable.io data security and privacy.